• Skip to primary navigation

 Ingredients

-• Cod Filets: Depending on where you live and the fish that's available you can use fresh or frozen.
+• Cod Filets: Depending on where you live and the available fish you can use fresh or frozen.
 I live in Idaho, so we do not have fresh cod.
 I like to buy mine frozen from Costco in individually sealed packs.
 Even better frozen fish is very inexpensive to buy as well.

 • Olive Oil: I love to use olive oil, but you can use any other oil you like.